 The following sections will cover these steps.

-# Import required libraries import pandas as pd import matplotlib.pyplot as plt from sklearn.model_selection import train_test_split, cross_val_score from sklearn.utils import shuffle %matplotlib inline import warnings warnings.filterwarnings('ignore')
+1# Import required libraries 2import pandas as pd 3import matplotlib.pyplot as plt 4from sklearn.model_selection import train_test_split, cross_val_score 5from sklearn.utils import shuffle 6 7%matplotlib inline 8import warnings 9warnings.filterwarnings('ignore')

 The first line of code reads in the data as pandas data frame, while the second line prints the shape - 1,748 observations of 4 variables.
 The third line prints the first five observations.